KevinCooper/MovingAverage/readme.md

 `avgArray_t buildMovingAverage(int numOfSamples)`

->Adds a new sample to be kept in the Moving average MovingAverage `void addSample(avgArray_t *array, int sample)`
+>Adds a new sample to be kept in the Moving average MovingAverage<br>
+`void addSample(avgArray_t *array, int sample)`

->Returns the smallest value in the MovingAverage
+>Returns the smallest value in the MovingAverage<br>
 `int maxValue(avgArray_t *array)`

->Returns the largest value in the MovingAverage
+>Returns the largest value in the MovingAverage<br>
 `int minValue(avgArray_t *array)`

->Returns the max value in the array passed.
+>Returns the max value in the array passed.<br>
 `int maxValueArray(int *array, int size)`

->Returns the smallest value in the array passed
+>Returns the smallest value in the array passed<br>
 `int minValueArray(int *array, int size)`

->Returns the range of values in the MovingAverage
+>Returns the range of values in the MovingAverage<br>
 `int range(avgArray_t *array)`

->Returns a random unsigned long integer
+>Returns a random unsigned long integer<br>
 `unsigned long int randInt(void)`

->Returns the average of the values in the MovingAverage `int movingAverage(avgArray_t *array)`
+>Returns the average of the values in the MovingAverage<br>
+`int movingAverage(avgArray_t *array)`